A block table with a table top epoxy flood coat

 Why does epoxy viscosity matter?

-The viscosity of epoxy plays a major role in what the epoxy can be used for.
 As mentioned above, table top epoxy is not intended for thick layers.
-One of the main reasons for this is related to its high viscosity rating.
+One of the main reasons for this is its high viscosity rating.

 Because resin has a naturally high cohesion, it tends to stick together (more strongly than water), and it will pool into beads rather than spread itself infinitely thin.